Porous border could hinder efforts to stem spread of Ebola

 The Ebola deaths in Uganda happened after a family of Congolese-Ugandans traveled to Congo to care for a family elder suffering from the disease.

-Authorities believe members of that family, including a 5-year-old boy and his 50-year-old grandmother who have since died of Ebola, took a footpath back into Uganda.
+Authorities believe members of that family, including a 5-year-old boy and his 50-year-old grandmother who have since died of Ebola , took a footpath back into Uganda.
 In doing so, they may have exposed many Ugandans to the viral disease.

-The current outbreak in eastern Congo has become the second worst, after the West Africa outbreak of 2013-2016 in which more than 11,000 people died.
-Despite new anti-Ebola vaccines, the current outbreak has been difficult to control.
-Eastern Congo is one of the world’s most turbulent regions and rebels have attacked medical centers while community resistance has also hurt Ebola response work.
+The current outbreak in eastern Congo has become the second worst, after the West Africa epidemic of 2014-2016 in which more than 11,000 people died.

 The virus can spread quickly via close contact with bodily fluids of those infected and can be fatal in up to 90% of cases.

+Despite new anti-Ebola vaccines, non-biological factors have made the outbreak difficult to control.

+Eastern Congo is one of the world’s most turbulent regions, and rebels have attacked medical centers.
+Community resistance based in fear and mistrust has also hurt Ebola response work.

 Identifying people who might have been exposed is crucial.
 The World Health Organization says at least 112 Ebola contacts have been identified in Uganda.

-The outbreak is an “extraordinary event” of deep concern but does not yet merit being declared a global emergency, a Word Health Organization expert committee said last week.
+The outbreak is an “extraordinary event” of deep concern but does not yet merit being declared a global emergency , a Word Health Organization expert committee said last week.

 Declaring an emergency could have “unintended consequences,” such as airlines stopping flights or governments closing borders, Preben Aavitsland, the acting chair of the committee, told reporters.